Jan 01 1992

 Personal Bankruptcy: Causes and Consequences

-Professors Sullivan and Worden review the current body of knowledge about the nature and extent of personal bankruptcy, draw conclusions about its causes and consequences, and suggest directions for credit unions to follow in combating this growing problem.
+This report reviews the current knowledge around personal bankruptcy, draws conclusions about its causes and consequences, and suggest directions for credit unions to follow in combating this growing problem.

 Report Number 1